- ABOUT US

 Young Adult Initiative supports the establishment of innovation hubs at 12 colleges, universities and seminaries around the nation to help congregations design and launch new ministries with young adults, ages 23 to 29.
-The organizations are located in 10 states and the District of Columbia and reflect diverse Christian traditions: Mainline Protestant, evangelical and historic African American denominations, as well as Roman Catholic, Orthodox and independent congregations.
+The organizations are located in 10 states and the District of Columbia and reflect diverse Christian traditions: Mainline Protestant, evangelical and historic Black denominations, as well as Roman Catholic, Orthodox and independent congregations.
 LEARN MORE

-Strengthening Ministries With Youth Initiative helps congregations and other youth ministry organizations design and test new models for ministries with middle and high school youth, ages 12 to 18.
-The grantees are exploring new models for nurturing the religious lives of middle and high school youth that push beyond the youth fellowship group model and are attentive to the changing experiences of young people today and their expectations to be involved in the design and execution of youth programs.
+Initiative to Strengthen Ministries With Youth helps congregations and other organizations design and test new models for ministries with middle and high school youth, ages 12 to 18.
+The organizations are exploring new approaches for nurturing the religious lives of young people that push beyond the youth fellowship group model and are attentive to the changing experiences of young people today and their expectations to be involved in the design and execution of youth programs.
 Through the initiative, the Endowment has made grants to 13 organizations working with congregations and other Christian youth-serving organizations.

-Called to Lives of Meaning and Purpose Initiative is helping religious organizations work with congregations in launching ministries that help Christians discover and claim how God is calling them to lead lives of meaning and purpose.
+Called to Lives of Meaning and Purpose Initiative is an endeavor to help religious organizations work with congregations to launch ministries that help Christians discover and claim how God is calling them to lead lives of meaning and purpose.
 The aim of this initiative is twofold: to deepen and enrich the lives of Christians by equipping them to discern and live out their callings and to enhance the vitality of congregations by developing new ministry models for inspiring and supporting the Christian callings of their members.
 The Collegeville Institute coordinates this initiative.
 LEARN MORE

-The Collegeville Seminars on Vocation is a collaborative initiative involving theologians and scholars from multiple disciplines, pastors and religious leaders, and Christian lay people who are leaders in their professional fields.
+Collegeville Seminars on Vocation is a collaborative initiative involving theologians and scholars from multiple disciplines, pastors and religious leaders, and Christian lay people who are leaders in their professional fields.
 The project seeks to deepen reflection on the Christian concept of vocation and produce resources for congregations and other audiences to help Christians explore how God calls them to live out their faith through their work, families and communities.
-Learn More
+LEARN MORE

-The Project on Lived Theology seeks to clarify the interconnection of theology and lived experience so that theologians, students, pastors and civic leaders can learn with and from one another.
-This project, based at the University of Virginia, is designed to encourage theologians and other influential scholars to connect their research and writing directly with the everyday experiences of Christians and produce resources that integrate the wisdom of the Christian tradition with the questions and struggles faced daily in congregations and other religious communities.
-Learn More
+The Project on Lived Theology seeks to explore the interconnection of theology and lived experience so that theologians, students, pastors and civic leaders can learn with and from one another.
+This project, based at the University of Virginia, is designed to encourage theologians and other influential scholars to connect their research and writing directly with the everyday experiences of Christians and produce resources that integrate the wisdom from the broad diversity of Christian traditions with the questions and struggles faced daily in congregations and other religious communities.
+LEARN MORE